NAME

 follows.
 (Used for log.)

-5 Used with "normal" errors, for instance a preference not being
+5 Used with "harmless" errors, for instance a preference not being

 found.
 The text part is commentary.